Mikaela/mikaela.github.io/blog/_posts/2019-07-11-android-private-dns-in-practice.md

     my circles
 * [CZ.NIC Otevřené DNSSEC Validující Resolvery](https://www.nic.cz/odvr/) for Czech users
   * has DNSSEC, DoT & DoH
-  * probably wouldn't make much sense to use from Finland
+  * probably wouldn't make much sense to use from Finland (or anywhere else far from Czech Republic, I imagine all the neighbouring countries would also have their own equivalent regardless of CZ.NIC being so big name (you have heard of e.g. [Turris Omnia](https://en.wikipedia.org/wiki/Turris_Omnia)?))
-  * (thus I promote centralization, but) a regional not-anycasted DNS server may be impractical while traveling as your DNS would always go through home and possibly be slower than it could be
+  * (thus I promote centralization, but) a regional not-anycasted DNS server may be impractical while traveling as your DNS would always go through home and possibly be slower than it could be.
+As a counter argument it wouldn't hurt that much or be difficult to change, but would you remember to do it while traveling (I guess I would) and would your family members remember that?

 And the golden option of hosting your own DNS.
 (It's actually easy with Unbound, I haven't tried DoH/DoT hosting though!)